 The first step to develop an effective strategy is to begin by identifying the business goal that is going to be served by the training, in order to make sure that the learning solution is the right fit for the intended goal.
-It is important to think about measurements to help guide your path forward before you design the training.
+It is important to think about training metrics to help guide your path forward before you design the training.

 Involving business partners at this stage will help create alignment of strategy and goals, and promote the buy-in that will allow you to create a baseline pre-launch to measure against after the training is launched.
 Change management planning is essential to success.

 After completing the plan, the next step is to gather and report on the data using visualizations.
 It will be important to consider whether to collect both engagement and performance data.
-Keep in mind that you will not be able to measure the same metric for every training; it depends on the intervention.
+Keep in mind that you will not be able to measure the same training metric for every learning solution; it depends on the intervention.
 It is best to consider what the Key Performance Indicators (KPIs) are that are indisputable, easy to get measurement from, and that can be acted on.
 You may want to consider the following to determine the KPIs:

 1. Use the generated reports and visualizations to analyze trends.
 You may compare a learner’s activity with others in the same program, with learners who have previously taken the course, or against the course rubrics.